Skip to main content

 bugagent reports list --limit 5 --format pretty

-# Get full details on a report
+# Get full details on a report (use the short ID or UUID)

-bugagent reports get rpt_abc123
+bugagent reports get WRKID-545

 # Sync a report to Jira

-bugagent jira sync --report-id rpt_abc123
+bugagent jira sync --report-id WRKID-545

 # Check your usage